runfinch/finch-website/docs/docs/container-images/authentication.md

     Enter Username: username
     Enter Password:
     ```
     If the login has been successful, you should see:

     ```bash
     Login Succeeded
     ```

+=== "Native Credential Stores"

+    #### Using the macOS Keychain for secure credential storage

+    The macOS Keychain is a built-in password manager that stores credentials
+    encrypted-at-rest.
+This is preferable over the default behavior of storing
+    credentials as plaintext in `~/.finch/config.json`, and is configured by default.
+    Similar functionality for Windows Credential Manager is not currently supported.

+    To ensure that the macOS Keychain is being used, confirm that
+    `osxkeychain` as the credstore in `~/.finch/config.json`:

+    ```
+    {
+        "credsStore": "osxkeychain"
+    }
+    ```

+    If it is not configured, you can either set it manually or delete the file and
+    login to a desired registry, which will automatically configure it.

+    This depends on `docker-credential-osxkeychain`, a standard helper for interacting
+    with the macOS keychain.
+Ensure that it exists in `/usr/local/bin` (or any directory
+    in `PATH`):

+    ```
+    where docker-credential-osxkeychain
+    ```

+    If it is not installed for whatever reason, you have two options:

+    1. Copy the version of the binary shipped with Finch into `PATH`:

+    ```
+    cp /Applications/Finch/cred-helpers/docker-credential-osxkeychain /usr/local/bin/docker-credential-osxkeychain
+    ```

+    2. Install via `brew`:

+    ```
+    brew install docker-credential-helper
+    ```

 ### Linux